2200032091/2200032091/README.md

 ---

 ### 🌟 About Me
 Hi there!
-I'm Harika, a passionate **Computer Science Engineer** specializing in **Embedded Systems** and a curious learner of **all things tech and creative**.
-I enjoy building intuitive interfaces, solving complex problems, and sipping on hot chocolate while diving into a good book.
+I'm Harika, 3rd year **Computer Science Engineer** specializing in **Embedded Systems** and a curious learner of **all things tech and creative**.
+I enjoy building intuitive interfaces, solving dsa problems, and sipping on hot chocolate while diving into a good book.

 - 💻 **Skills**:
   - **Programming Languages**: Java, C, Python, JavaScript